 EPIDURAL ABSCESS

-An epidural abscess is a serious condition involving a collection of pus and infectious material within the epidural space, located near the spinal cord.
+An epidural abscess is a serious condition involving a collection of pus and infectious material within the epidural space.
+This will occur near the spinal cord.
 This space normally cushions and protects the nervous system.
-However, when infected, the abscess can cause swelling and press on the spinal cord or brain.
+However, when infected, the abscess can cause swelling and exert pressure on the spinal cord or brain.
 When this occurs, it can cause severe pain, weakness, and even paralysis.
 It requires immediate medical attention, typically involving antibiotics and potentially surgery to drain the abscess and address the infection.

 3 percent of individuals with progressive curvature may eventually experience severe problems that can include scoliosis and back pain, spinal problems, and nerve compression causing numbness, weakness, and leg pain.